 Now try the following activity.
 Remember to check your answers once you have completed the questions.

 Activity 7: Using a map to find distances

-Let’s stay with the map of the holiday resort.
+Let’s stay with the site map.

 Hint: The entrances to the buildings are marked with crosses on the map.
 You need to measure from these crosses.